Choosing-an-optical-netwoking-provider

 The previous three parameters are all important, but how do you really know If an optical networking vendor will do right by you?
 Will they listen to your needs, help you find the solutions with the best value for you, and help you solve any problems quickly and professionally?
 If a vendor excels at doing all this, then surely their existing customers must be thrilled with them.
 Try looking for case studies for your specific segment.
 Or why not ask to see their customer satisfaction metrics, like their Net Promoter Score (NPS), to see for yourself if they put their money where their mouth is?

-Smartoptics has always embraced open optical networking and has helped drive the flexible networking trend.
-We empower service providers to break free from vendor lock-in with open line systems.
-Smartoptics has been growing in recent years.
+Smartoptics is a growing vendor that has always embraced open optical networking and has helped drive the flexible networking trend.
 We also offer 24/7 in-house support for our network elements staffed by expert engineers and are proud of our excellent NPS with satisfied customers from around the world.
-Learn more about how we enable flexible networking in our guide Opening up a new era of flexible networking.

 Gudie – 251SMA Opening up a new era jul-22_FINAL_W450